 Of course, you can go to a lawyer who works with guardianship cases and pay to have the forms drafted or get legal advice to guide you through the process.
 A free guardianship template is a low-cost solution for temporary or permanent guardianship.
 It's a fairly simple document, although it’s important for you to make sure that it complies with state law and any rules of your state court.
 The major components of these forms are:

-This includes the dependents, yourself (or whomever is creating this agreement - we're assuming it's you), and the guardian you are appointing.
-This section should include full legal names, as well as details about the assets and/or the dependents' date(s) of birth and gender(s).
-It should also include the guardian's address, contact information and relationship to the dependent(s).
+This includes the dependents, yourself (or whomever is creating this agreement - we're assuming it's you), and the guardian(s) you’re appointing.
+This section should include the full legal names, as well as information about the assets and/or the dependents' date(s) of birth and gender(s).
+It should also include the guardian's address, contact information, and relationship to the dependent(s).

 What CAN'T the Guardian Do?

 The need for witnesses, signatures, and notarization may vary from state to state.
 However, almost every state requires at least one witness who is not a party to the matter as well as for the document to be notarized.
 The form must also be signed and dated by the appointed guardian.